CSDGroup/PHIL/README.md

 Dettinger P, Kull T, Arekatla G, Ahmed N, Zhang Y, Schneiter F, Wehling A, Schirmacher D, Kawamura S, Loeffler D and Schroeder T (2021)
 Personal open-source pipetting robots with stage-top live-cell incubation and imaging capability. bioRxiv, 2021.07.04.448641

+System Requirements
+Hardware requirements
+PHILs GUI requires only a standard computer with enough RAM to support the in-memory operations.

+Software requirements
+OS Requirements
+This package is supported for Windows and requires Matlab 2020.
+The package has been tested on the following systems:

+Windows 10 - Matlab 2020

+This project is covered under the MIT License.

 Download Files
 Current version